A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Action of a finite subgroup of the Jacobian on the moduli space of GL(n,C) -bundles

 The expression in brackets only depends on $\delta,\delta_0,\gamma$ and $\gamma'$, so that $\mtau_{\delta'\gamma\gamma',\delta'\gamma'}\mtauu_{\delta'\gamma',\delta'}$ and $\mttauu_{\delta'\gamma\gamma',\delta'}$ differ by an element of $Z(\glt)$ as required. \end{proof}

-\begin{corollary} The homomorphism $\cct:\gls\to\Lambda^*$ is surjective if and only if the set of weights is the whole $\Delta^*$ and the weight spaces have all the same dimension.
+\begin{corollary} The homomorphism $\cct:\gls\to\llambda^*$ is surjective if and only if the set of weights is the whole $\Delta^*$ and the weight spaces have all the same dimension.
 In particular, under this assumption $s\vert_{\Delta}$ is injective, $\widehat{\Delta}$ is identified with $\Delta^*$ via $s^*$ and the order of $\Delta$ must divide $n$. \end{corollary}

-We call $(l,\Delta,s)$ an \textbf{admissible triple} if any of the two equivalent conditions in the statement of Corollary \ref{cor-surjective-cct} are met.
-In particular this implies, by injectivity of $s\vert_{\Delta}$ and $f=ps$, that $\theta=\Int_s$ is injective.
+The triple $(l,\Delta,s)$ is called \textbf{admissible} if any of the two equivalent conditions in the statement of Corollary \ref{cor-surjective-cct} are met.
+In particular this implies, by injectivity of $s\vert_{\Delta}$ and the fact that $f^{-1}=ps$, that $\theta=\Int_s$ is injective.